weilu/weilu.github.com/source/_posts/2014-06-08-bitcoin-address-reuse.markdown

 ## Privacy

-__Background:__ It comes down to the fact that all Bitcoin transactions are public.
+__Background:__ All Bitcoin transactions are public.
 Given an address, anyone can look up all transactions ever sent to and from this address.
-(This is where the bank account analogy breaks down.)
+This is where the bank account number analogy breaks down.

 __Scenario:__ My salary is paid in Bitcoin (reality).
 I use a single Bitcoin address for everything (fictional).
 You and I are friends (fictional, obviously).